coffeebe4code/disc/README.md

     --args			the args that will be passed to your scripts entrypoint.
 Make this the last argument passed to runner
 ```

 Now that we can see how to actually run our scripts!
-With quite a bit more information. lets go ahead and run our new project.
+With quite a bit more information. let's go ahead and run our new project.
 ```
 $ discr ./src/first-project.di --no-initial
 Hello from first-project!
 ```
-Lets now take a look at the project structure that was created.
+Let's now take a look at the project structure that was created.
 ```
 first-project
   |